Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 # App Issues
 (list updates daily)

+### Physical conditions should be hidden by default

+I’m not sure if the ‘pressure’, ‘humidity’, and ‘atmosphere’ panels are useful.
+I’d hide them as default.

+### Measurements are tedious to input

+ It is annoying to always repeat the same values in the case of the measurements.
+For example, the name is the same, the concentration of the target, the chemical environment and the ‘container’ ...

+### Context dependent option restrictions

+In the 'Unit' option, I was expecting to be able to choose from a list of units according to the selected derived parameter.

+### Raw data illogically placed

+Tester comment:
+ I was expecting to deposit the raw data directly at the beginning of the form.

 ### Overlapping scrollbars

 The scrollbar of the main window and scroll bar of the frame with items are overlapping, so you can drag it with a mouse.